glenn20/micropython-esp32-ota/README.md

 ### Micropython firmware for OTA updates

-An OTA partition should be updated from a **"micropython app binary"**.
+An OTA partition should be updated with a **"micropython app binary"**.
 The micropython firmware ".bin" files downloaded from the [MicroPython downloads page](https://micropython.org/download/) combine the bootloader, partition table and the "micropython app binary", so can not be used for micropython OTA